-At times parents or teachers may request individual assessments for students in order to supplement these baseline test scores or to consider if there might be other barriers to learning.
+At times parents or teachers may request individual assessments for students in order to investigate barriers to learning.
 When required, we may liaise with external agencies to seek further advice and support, but only after gaining parental permission.
+We also assess for and administer Access Arrangement for GCSE and A level examinations.
+Arrangements and regulations for this can be found in our Exam Access Policy, available on the College website.